Print3M/ByteCaster/README.md

 Availabe values: `xor`

+All supported encryption algorithms are described in details below.

 **`-e / --encoding <value>`** [optional]

 Data encoding.
 Often used as obfuscation to confuse analysis or changes in the entropy level of data.

 Available values: `base64`, `ipv4`, `mac`

-## Processing order

-1. Encryption
-2. Encoding
-3. Output format
+All supported encoding algorithms are described in details below.

-## Encryption algorithms
+## Supported encryption algorithms

 **`xor`** [0% overhead]

 Typical simple XOR encryption (`a^b`).
 Each byte is XORed with the byte from the key.

-## Encoding algorithms
+## Supported encoding algorithms

 **`base64`** [33%-37% overhead]